 The Rio Tinto Flying Boomerangs is a football development and leadership program.
 The participants are the best rising Indigenous talent in the nation and are given the opportunity to represent their country.
-Twenty-five of the most talented Indigenous players are selected from the Kickstart Championships to participate in two residential camps.
+Twenty-five of the most talented Indigenous players are selected from State run Kickstart Programs to participate in two residential camps.
 The participants are exposed to elite training environments and standards to assist their transition into the mainstream talent pathway.
 A core component of the program is to also strengthen their cultural identity.

 The AFL is pleased to announce the 2019 Rio Tinto Flying Boomerangs and World Team squads set to play two exhibition matches in Melbourne next month.

 Selected by NGA Managers and AFL Club recruiters, following a state talent program and talent identification camp, the respective squads of 25 young men have been chosen based on school attendance, leadership skills, and football ability.

 Supported by Rio Tinto, the AFL Flying Boomerangs program is a personal development and leadership program for Aboriginal and Torres Strait Islander men aged 14-16 years old.
 Meanwhile the World Team is made up of the best upcoming AFL multicultural players from across the country.

 The two squads will fly to Melbourne on July 7 for a week-long camp where they will undergo a number of cultural, education and football training sessions, before going head-to-head in two exhibition matches at Trevor Barker Oval on July 9 and July 12.